Arksine/moonraker/docs/configuration.md

     lookup.
 If the DNS service is not available then authentication will fail and an error will be returned.
 In addition, DNS lookups will introduce delay in the response.

+## Optional Components

+Optional Components are only loaded if present in `moonraker.conf`.
+This includes components that may not have any configuration.

 ### `[ldap]`